ag-gipp/MathQA/README.md

 ## CoreNLP

-CoreNlp is resposible for extraction Triple (subject, predicate, object) from the questions.
+CoreNLP is resposible for the extraction of triples (subject, predicate, object) from the questions.

 1)  Downloading POS Tagger
 ```